theoriginalbit/UIDeviceModel/README.md

 A µframework to detect the device model provided through an extension of `UIDevice`.
 It also allows detection of the simulator and the device model it is simulating.

+Device identifier information sourced from [the iPhone wiki](https://www.theiphonewiki.com/wiki/Models) and limited to devices that are supported by the target versions.

 ## Installation

 ### Swift Package Manager